gramineproject/graphene/Examples/java_sample/README.txt

 ## Installing prerequisites

-For generating the manifest and running the SPECjbb2015 workload, please run the following command to install the required packages (Ubuntu-specific):
+For generating the manifest and running the Java Sample, run the following command to install the required packages (Ubuntu-specific):

     sudo apt-get install openjdk-11-jdk